 No!
 Current numeric CNPJs will remain valid and fully operational, with no provision or need for them to be converted to alphanumeric format.
 Only new registrations will follow the new standard, starting in January 2026.

-The PLBrasil Group has qualified professionals and teams trained to analyze the processes and systems used by your company, identifying potential situations that could be impacted by the change in the CNPJ format.
+The PLBrasil Group has qualified professionals and teams trained to analyze the needs and potential situations that may impact the opening of companies in Brazil.
 Through its Digital Platform, it offers its clients a HUB where all corporate documents and history are concentrated and permanently available, at no cost, totally adapted to the changes.

 For further information please contact us through the channels below: